garciaolais/i2c-dotnet/README.md

 # i2c-netcore

-Is a .NET Core libraray that accesses the devices /dev/i2c-0 /dev/i2c-1 in a Raspberry Pi using a shared library [i2c-dotnet-wrapper](https://github.com/garciaolais/i2c-dotnet-wrapper)
+Is a .NET Core library for accessing the devices /dev/i2c-0 /dev/i2c-1 on a Raspberry Pi using a shared library [i2c-dotnet-wrapper](https://github.com/garciaolais/i2c-dotnet-wrapper)

 * Tested on a Raspberry Pi 3